saupur93/vghfoundation/README.md

 # TODO
-- ask about footer donation CTA functionality throughout
-    - does it relate to theme, is it per page, or global?
-- single news page with featured images, but not a nice big image and different field

 Home
 - try to adjust the sizing of the laptop view of Themes area
 - some treatment to highlight Latest toggle

+Themes
-Themes Single page template
+- Single page template

 About Us
 - Sub Sub Menu footer menu - where to put CMS?